nickstuer/mooch/README.md

 **`@with_lock(threading.Lock or asyncio.Lock)`**
  - Prevents concurrent execution using provided threading.Lock or asyncio.Lock
- - Lock object is created if not provided, but doing this only prevents concurrent execution of same function
+ - Lock object is created if not provided, but doing this only prevents concurrent execution of same function.

 ## Install